-Lift-off III: Arguments is a certifying course!By completing this course, you're getting one step closer to earning your Graph Developer - Associate Certification.
+Lift-off IV: Mutations is a certifying course!By completing this course, you're getting one step closer to earning your Graph Developer - Associate Certification.

 Clone the repository

 In the directory of your choice with your preferred terminal, clone the app's starter repository:

 This repo picks up where Lift-off III left off.
 Our project is a full-stack app with the backend app in the

 server/ directory and the frontend app in the

 You'll also find a

 final/ folder that contains the final state of the project once you've completed the course.
 Feel free to use it as a guide!

 📦 odyssey-lift-off-part4┣ 📂 client┃ ┣ 📂 public┃ ┣ 📂 src┃ ┣ 📄 README.md┃ ┣ 📄 package.json┣ 📂 server┃ ┣ 📂 src┃ ┃ ┣ 📂 datasources┃ ┃ ┃┣ 📄 track-api.js┃ ┃ ┣ 📄 index.js┃ ┃ ┣ 📄 schema.js┃ ┃ ┣ 📄 resolvers.js┃ ┣ 📄 README.md┃ ┣ 📄 package.json┣ 📂 final┃ ┣ 📂 client┃ ┣ 📂 server┗ 📄 README.md